 - In complex cases with multiple provider coordination.

-- In new lost-time claims if the length of time out of work is disproportionate to the injury.
+- In new lost-time claims, the length of time out of work is disproportionate to the injury.

 - When an employee is missing medical appointments.